 - John D. Coyne, Vice President, Legal and External Affairs, Unilever Canada Inc

-Designed for executives and senior supply chain, purchasing and sustainability managers, this report presents frameworks for developing competitive and sustainable global supply chains.
+Designed for executives and senior supply chain, purchasing and sustainability managers, NBS presents a 3-step framework for sustainable supply chains.

 For decades, a fashion powerhouse tried improving its supply chain.
 The more it did, the more it realized it could only be done collectively—as an industry.

 Animaná connects those at the start of the value chain—artisans, weavers, small-scale farmers—to those to those at the end—designers, companies, consumers.